anakryiko/erles/README.md

   - short one with sensible defaults;

-  - and the long one takes a list of additional options that modify or enhance operation behavior.
+  - the long one, which takes a list of additional options that modify or enhance operation behavior.

 **Connection operation** accepts the following options: